What is the FSA? Does it have anything to do with the HSA or HRA?

 Verification of expenses is not required for HSAs.
 However, total withdrawals from your HSA are reported to the IRS on Form 1099-SA.
-You are responsible for reporting qualified and non-qualified withdrawals when completing your taxes.
-You are also responsible for saving all receipts as verification of expenses in the case of an IRS audit.Read more
+You are responsible for reporting qualified and non-qualified...Read more

 If I am enrolled in single coverage under the CDHP, can HSA funds be used for my spouse or eligible dependents that are not covered under my health plans?